-- (3) Identification of the backfilling, regrading, revegetation, environmental monitoring, and water treatment activities that will continue during the temporary cessation status and, - (4) A description of the status of the operation(s) which is the source of the coal refuse, - (b) Before temporary cessation status of operations for a period of 90 days or more, an operator shall submit to the Department a notice that may be included in, or subsequent to, the notice required under subsection (a), and includes: - (1) Confirmation that the current bond under the permit is sufficient to complete the reclamation of the coal refuse area, - (2) The timing of the installation of the phased system to prevent precipitation from contacting the refuse. - (c) Temporary cessation status of operations does not relieve the operator of the obligations to comply with the acts as defined in § 86.1, chapters 86-90, or the approved permit, including the obligation to submit an application for permit renewal at least 180 days before the expiration of the existing permit.
-The Department may enforce these obligations during the temporary cessation status of operations. - (d) Temporary cessation status ends with the resumption of coal refuse disposal operations.
-Any subsequent notices of temporary cessation status following the resumption of coal refuse operations must include updated information outlined in subsection (a). - (e) Temporary cessation status of the coal refuse area will end when the temporary cessation status for the operation(s) which is the source of the coal refuse ends by permanent cessation or operation(s) resume.
+- (4) the timing of the implementation of the system to prevent precipitation from contacting the refuse, - (3) Identification of the backfilling, regrading, revegetation, environmental monitoring, and water treatment activities that will continue during the temporary cessation status and, - (4) A description of the status of the operation(s)facility which is the source of the coal refuse, which may be considered as the justification for the temporary cessation of the coal refuse disposal facility. - (b) Before temporary cessation status of operations for a period of 90 days or more, an operator shall submit to the Department a notice that may be included in, or submitted subsequent to, the notice required under subsection (a), and includes: - a.
+Confirmation that the current bond under the permit is sufficient to complete the reclamation of the coal refuse area, - b.
+The timing of the installation of the phased system to prevent precipitation from contacting the refuse.

+(c) Temporary cessation status of operations does not relieve the operator of the obligations to comply with the acts as defined in § 86.1, chapters 86-90, or the approved permit, including the obligation to submit an application for permit renewal at least 180 days before the expiration of the existing permit.
+The Department may enforce these obligations during the temporary cessation status of operations.

+(d) Temporary cessation status will ends with the resumption of coal refuse disposal activitiesoperations.
+Any subsequent notices of temporary cessation status following resumption of coal refuse operations must include updated information outlined in paragraph subsection (a).